Our Commitment to Ethical Sourcing

 - insists on the free association of workers, including the right to collectively bargain and be represented

-- requires labour to be voluntary, without workers being required to lodge deposits (eg. for recruitment fees etc.)
+- requires labour to be voluntary, without workers being required to lodge deposits (eg. identity documents; for recruitment fees etc.)

 - prohibits forced labour (including child labour)